open-dollar/od-contracts/README.md

 forge script script/states/DebtState.s.sol:DebtState --fork-url http://localhost:8545 -vvvvv
 ```

-**Steps to run tests on Anvil**
-  - `anvil`
-  - open a new terminal and `yarn deploy:anvil`
-  - `yarn test:coverage` to generate a `coverage-report` folder that will contain the html of the coverage report.
-  - Point your browser to `coverage-report/index.html` to view the report.

 **_LiquidationAuction.s.sol_**

 - `LiquidationAuction.s.sol` takes DebtState a step further and liquidates every SAFE on the platform.
 It then initiates